Mexican Restaurant in Covent Garden

 Cantina Laredo is a family owned and run restaurant in Covent Garden serving authentic Mexican experience.
 The emphasis is on bold and intense flavours with simple presentation and high quality ingredients.
-The restaurant is ideally located only moments away from several West End theatres and the heart of Covent Garden and the atmosphere is spacious and relaxed with two beautiful bar areas.
+The restaurant is ideally located only moments away from several West End theatres.
+The atmosphere is spacious and relaxed with two beautiful bar areas.

 We sampled some of the new Paloma Parlour cocktails!
 Our favourite was Have a Little Frozen Faith: AquaRiva Reposado, grapefruit, passionfruit and agave nectar.
-It was absolutely delicious and tasted just like a frozen porn star martini and is clearly going to be a popular choice in this hot weather!
+It was absolutely delicious and tasted just like a frozen porn star martini.
+It is clearly going to be a popular choice!

-We also rated the Paloma’s Raspberry Beret: Ambar Blanco, grapefruit, cucumber and raspberries and Paloma and the Poms: Ambar Blanco grapefruit, pomegranate, vanilla and mint.
-We particularly loved the vanilla and mint flavours in the Poms cocktail.
+We also rated the Paloma’s Raspberry Beret: Ambar Blanco, grapefruit, cucumber and raspberries.
+Lastly, the Paloma and the Poms: Ambar Blanco grapefruit, pomegranate, vanilla and mint was so fresh.

 Guacamole and Entradas

 The dishes at Cantina Laredo are designed to be shared at the table or enjoyed individually.
 The menu is helpfully split into manageable sections.
-You just HAVE to order one (or two or three) of the Guacamole’s which are made fresh at your table.
+You just HAVE to order one of the Guacamole’s which are made fresh at your table.
 It was absolutely DELICIOUS and obviously so fresh.
 The restaurant was generous with the top up of tortillas which made me very happy.

 Our favourite was the Pomelo Paloma Guacamole with pink and white grapefruit, sweet onions, serrano chillies, cucumber and thyme.
 This came served with CANDIED FIZZ.
 Yes, this is the same candy popping treat that you would get from the sweet aisle.
 It is not something that I would normally associate with guacomalole but it totally worked!